openremote/documentation/docs/user-guide/manager-ui/manager-ui.md

 ## Manager APIs

 The Manager APIs let you interact with OpenRemote without using the UI.
 This can be used to e.g synchronize attribute data with external clients, accessing configurations, or creating new assets.
 To authenticate you'll need to create a service user first on the Users page.
-We have three types of APIs to choose from: HTTP, MQTT, and Websocket.
+We have three types of APIs to choose from: HTTP, MQTT, and WebSocket.

 ### Service users